Biodynamics, a more extensive approach

 Working together for Nature

 First of all do not poison the Earth.
-Then listen to nature and guarantee its best evolution avoiding using coercive methods which are not the cleverest.We pledge ourselves to work in rhythm with Earth and Cosmos, respecting paces and cycles of Nature, the cosmic influences generated by the sun, by the moon and other celestial bodies.
+Then listen to nature and guarantee its best evolution avoiding the use of coercive methods which are not the cleverest.We pledge ourselves to work in synchrony with Earth and Cosmos, respecting paces and cycles of Nature, the cosmic influences generated by the sun, by the moon and other celestial bodies.
 We work together and not against Nature.

 In the latest centuries this approach has almost disappeared because men felt no longer themselves as part of nature and have since then been trying to force it, using coercion on themselves too as the environmental damages show.